-To further validate if saturation leads to horseshoes, a new distance metric EMBAD (Earth Mover Band Aware Distance) was engineered to be non-saturating.
+To further validate if saturation leads to horseshoes, a new distance metric EMBAD (Earth Mover Band Aware Distance) was engineered to be non-saturating as a proof of concept (Supplemental Methods).
 This distance metric uses prior knowledge about the ordering of the band table, and is determined by calculating the flow between two samples.
 As shown in Figure S1a, sample 1 and sample 2 each have 4 species proportions.
 To calculate the distance between sample 1 and sample 2, the probability mass of species 1 and species 2 needs to be shuffled over to species 3 and species 4.
 This concept is analogous to computing maximum flow along a pipe, and can be calculated using Earth Mover’s distance (14–16)

 For the 88 soils (Figure S1b), the EMBAD was applied to the pH sorted table.
 Therefore, even if two samples are not overlapping, samples closer together will have a smaller distance than samples further apart in the gradient.
 This is because the distance is defined to be not saturating and explicitly accounts for the pH gradient.
 The same strategy was employed for the postmortem interval mice (Figure S1c), sorting the table by decomposition days.
 The PCoA plots resulting from these applications of EMBAD suggest that a non-saturating distance metric could remove the horseshoe effect from lower dimensional projections of these abundances.
 This provides further evidence that this saturation property could explain the the horseshoe phenomenon.

 For the 88 soils study a PERMANOVA test investigating the difference between soils with a pH less than 3, and soils with a pH greater than 8.
 With the EMBAD distance metric the PERMANOVA gave a pseudo F-statistic of 650.5 and a p-value of 0.0003, which has a much larger effect size compared to the original Chi-squared distance metric with a pseudo F-statistic of 3.8 and a p-value of 0.0004 with 9999 permutations.
 A similar trend was observed in the post mortem interval mice study when testing the first decomposition day to the last decomposition day using PERMANOVA.
 The EMBAD distance metric had a pseudo F-statistic of 439.8 and a p-value of 0.0001 with 9999 permutations, which has a larger effect size than the Unifrac distance metric, which had a pseudo F-statistic of 25.5 and a p-value of 0.0001.
 This method is relieved from misinterpretations of data due to horseshoes and arches and facilitates the interpretation of taxonomic units along biologically significant gradients that reflect the selective pressure of these factors on the distribution of microbes.

+In light of the benefits of engineering a non-saturating distance metric, the EMBAD distance metric requires the gradient to known a priori.
+Generalizing this approach in the absence of known gradients is a difficult problem would require an exhaustive using known algorithms.
+Specifically, this problem falls under the category of NP-hard problems (Supplemental Proof 2).
+In the 88 soils study and the post mortem mice study, we were fortunate to be able to infer the underlying band table with known metadata.